djeada/CMake-Examples/src/ExportingAndUsingPackages/README.md

 sudo make install
 ```

-Now your package has been installed and you can use it in any other project.
+Your package is now installed and ready to use on some other project.
-If you wonder how, I would recommend you to take a look at <a href="https://github.com/djeada/CMake/tree/main/src/ExportingAndUsingPackages/UsingPackages">Using Packages</a> directory.
+If you're wondering how, I suggest you look at the <a href="https://github.com/djeada/CMake/tree/main/src/ExportingAndUsingPackages/UsingPackages">Using Packages</a> directory.